This article was updated on January 27th, 2021.

-Childhood vaccination is one of the biggest hot-button issues out there right now.
-Many people believe very strongly in one side or the other, and they are very passionate about their beliefs.
-In writing this article about vaccination, I wanted to try to be fair to both sides, as I don’t want to turn either side off— I think there is something to be learned when it comes to vaccines and to really make an informed decision, it’s vital to see what data is available.
+This has always been a hot issue whether it’s a childhood vaccine, the flu vaccine, and now the COVID19 vaccine.
+Many people believe very strongly in one side or the other in the vaccine debate, and they are very passionate about their beliefs.
+For sure, there is something to be learned when it comes to vaccines, and to really make an informed decision, it’s vital to see what data is available.

-Not including flu vaccines, children receive at least 9 distinct vaccines accounting for at least 28 shots by the time they are six years old.
+When it comes to childhood vaccines, not including flu vaccines, children receive at least 9 distinct vaccines accounting for at least 28 shots by the time they are six years old.
 The number can vary based on the fact that there are some combination vaccines, which are intended to cut down on the number of shots kids get.
-In the 1940s, children were vaccinated against four diseases— small pox, diphtheria, pertussis and tetanus.
+In the 1940s, children were vaccinated against four diseases— smallpox, diphtheria, pertussis, and tetanus.
 In the 1950s, polio was added to the mix.
-Fast forward to the late 1970s/early 1980s when I was a young child, and I received the same vaccines as a kid from the 1950s minus the smallpox (which was eradicated in this country), and there was the addition of a vaccine for measles, mumps and rubella.
-Today kids receive vaccines for: diphtheria, measles, tetanus, mumps, rubella, pertussis, polio, hib, Hepatitis B, Hepatitis A, Varicella, Pneumococcal, Rotavirus and flu.
+Fast forward to the late 1970s/early 1980s, children were receiving the same vaccines as a kid from the 1950s minus the smallpox (which was eradicated in this country), and there was the addition of a vaccine for measles, mumps, and rubella.
+Today kids receive vaccines for: diphtheria, measles, tetanus, mumps, rubella, pertussis, polio, hib, Hepatitis B, Hepatitis A, Varicella, Pneumococcal, Rotavirus, and flu.
 Wow!

 Obviously, there are a number of people who are of the opinion that vaccines are the cause of autism.
-While I think our children receive way too many vaccines, and they may be the source of adverse reactions, I am not of the belief that they cause autism.
-I think one of the biggest disservices to autism research was the falsely reported study that came out in 1998 — the one where the investigators admitted they “manipulated” the evidence to make it look like there was a link between autism and the MMR vaccine.
-I say this is a disservice because it detracted from finding the real cause of autism, and if the cause does in fact end up being vaccination, then what these investigators have done is to slow the progress of finding that cause, and even muddied it as being the cause.
+While some think our children receive way too many vaccines, and they may be the source of adverse reactions, the debate about whether they cause autism, is losing ground, since the autism research was the falsely reported study that came out in 1998 — the one where the investigators admitted they “manipulated” the evidence to make it look like there was a link between autism and the MMR vaccine.